Do you have a garden full of basil? Learn how to dry basil so you can enjoy that Italian basil taste in dishes and meals all year long!

 Herbs need to be dried at a fairly low temperature.
 105F at the MOST or the taste will suffer.

-I have an Excalibur 9 Tray Food Dehydrator that I LOVE and use all summer long, but you can also check out my Dehydrator Buying Guide for other options.
+I had an Excalibur 9 Tray Food Dehydrator that I used and loved for years.
+When I had to replace it, I went with a COSORI Dehydrator, it’s smaller, but I love that is has stainless steel trays instead of plastic.
+You can also check out my Dehydrator Buying Guide for other options.
 This dehydrator is perfect for drying herbs such as calendula, thyme, rosemary, oregano, dill and of course basil!

 Drying Basil in an Electric Dehydrator